sydnieso/DH150-SydnieSo-HeuristicEval/README.md

 - Both of these examples present issues because there is a lack of understanding as to how far along the system has loaded, since there is no fill that indicates the progress of loading

 2. **Match between system and the real world**
-- The icons on the main navigation bar are misleading and unclear as to what they are trying to indicate
 - Descriptive words that are used in the Settings portion are clear and consise

 3. **User control and freedom**